 Daniel W. Lam, a native of Hong Kong, has been an active participant in the real estate industry since 2010.
-His background is varied, including roles such as church administrator, insurance agent, language officer at an educational organisation, and volunteer first aider with the Auxiliary Medical Service.
-These experiences have equipped him with a broad understanding of different people and their needs.
+He has held a variety of roles, including church administrator, insurance agent, language officer at an educational organisation, and voluntary first aider with the Auxiliary Medical Service.

-Daniel began his real estate career as an agent with Centaline Property Agency Limited and later became an independent estate agent at Century 21 Surveyors Limited.
-In 2015, he took a significant step by launching his own property venture.
+Lam began his career in real estate as an agent with Centaline Property Agency Limited before joining Century 21 Surveyors Limited as an independent estate agent.
+In 2015, he took a leap by launching his own property venture.

-With a commitment to integrity and proficiency in both Chinese and English, Daniel and his team have assisted clients from diverse backgrounds and regions around the world.
-They strive to provide independent advice and maintain a high standard of service.
-Testimonials from satisfied clients can be found at www.oikos.hk.
+Embracing a strong ethic of integrity and proficiency in both Chinese and English, Daniel and his team have assisted clients from diverse backgrounds and regions around the world.
+They strive to provide their clients with independent advice and the highest level of professional service.
+Some testimonials can be found at www.oikos.hk.

-Outside of his professional life, Daniel enjoys reading, writing, swimming, playing table tennis, and seeking the sun.
-He also treasures friendship, appreciates inspirational films, and cherishes the simple joy found in humour, laughter, and tears.
-With a keen interest in words and bilingual communication, he has won several prizes in open translation, naming, and slogan-writing competitions.
+Daniel enjoys reading, writing, swimming, playing table tennis, watching inspirational films, and laughing out loud.
+With a keen interest in words and creating bilingual slogans, he has won several prizes in open translation, naming, and slogan-writing competitions.